Last updated: 4/24/2025

 Cons:

-Standout feature: More than 40 language translations for transcript
+Standout feature: More than 40 language translations for the transcript.

 Pros: